 Inca Trail hikers looking out from Pacaymayo camp as the moon rises over a mountain.

-In a series, I did a day-to-day account of my experience hiking the classic Inca Trail to Machu Picchu.
-If you missed Day 1 you can find it here.
-This post covers what to expect on the classic Inca Trail on Day 2 – the climb to the infamous Dead Woman’s Pass.
+I am doing a series where I give a day-to-day account of my experience of hiking the Inca Trail to Machu Picchu (with G Adventures).
+This post covers what to expect on the classic Inca Trail on Day 2.
+If you missed Day 1, you can find it here.

 The Thrill of Pursuit logo.